 The main entrance of the Acropolis is located on the Northside.
-There is also a ticket office at this entrance.
+This entrance is used to purchase tickets and therefore is extremely crowded.

 How long does it take to visit Acropolis hill?

-Visiting the Acropolis of Athens usually takes about an hour and a half.
-Of course, it can take even longer if you want to learn more about this historic site, explore or take some incredible photos.
+Visiting the Acropolis of Athens can take about an hour and a half to two hours.
+Of course, it can take even longer if you want to learn more about this historic site, explore it, or spend some extra time taking photos.

 Acropolis Tickets & Acropolis Tours

-An Acropolis ticket will grant you access to the entirety of the Acropolis hill, including the slopes.
+An Acropolis ticket will grant you access to the entirety of Acropolis Hill, including the slopes.
 With this ticket, you can skip the line and not have to worry about waiting time.
-You can also book a guided Acropolis tour which includes sightseeing of the Acropolis of Athens.
-Buy your Acropolis ticket or book a guided tour and allow the fascinating history of ancient Greece to be revealed before your eyes.
+You can also book a guided Acropolis tour which includes sightseeing of the Acropolis.
+Buy your Acropolis ticket or book a guided tour and allow the fascinating history of ancient Greece.

 Tips for your Acropolis visit!

-- The ruin is in a delicate state, and that’s why you can not go inside of the Parthenon temple.
+- Many ruins are in a delicate state, and that’s why you can’t visit some of the monuments from the inside.
 Still, you can explore the temple from the outside and soak in its ancient beauty.
-You can also take many pictures as you want to remember your visit to the Acropolis.

 - When visiting the Acropolis, only bring the essentials with you, like your wallet, documents, phone, and water bottles.
 Any backpack or a larger bag will have to be left at the check-in before entering the Acropolis.

-- Plan your visit to the Acropolis.
-We highly recommend you buy your Acropolis ticket or book an Acropolis tour online and in advance to plan your visit correctly.
+- We highly recommend you buy your Acropolis ticket or book an Acropolis tour in advance to get the full experience.